In corpore sano

-Entering Pesma za Evroviziju '22 as an underdog to promote Triptih, Konstrakta gained mass popularity after her performance in the first semi-final of the national final.
+Entering Pesma za Evroviziju '22 as an underdog to promote Triptih, Konstrakta gained mass popularity after her performance in the first semi-final.
 Her avant-garde song and performance have been variably characterized as satire, irony, or critique of the Serbian healthcare system, mass media, the COVID-19 pandemic, and beauty standards, and how all of these factors distract from the importance of mental health.
 The performance itself has also been compared to the works of Serbian performance artist Marina Abramović.

 Background

 Konstrakta applied for Pesma za Evroviziju '22 with the goal of promoting her three-song project Triptih (Triptych) of which "In corpore sano" is a part, alongside "Nobl" (Noble) and "Mekano" (Soft).
 As she revealed, "In corpore sano" fit the Pesma za Evroviziju ’22 requirements, being three minutes long, which was the reason why this exact song was chosen to be applied with.
 She also revealed that she did not apply for the competition herself.

 Triptih was released on 28 February 2022.
 It is a 12-minute long music video which features all three songs.
 Its concept was created by Konstrakta herself, alongside Ana Rodić and its director Maja Uzelac.
 The video and the songs illustrate modern-day life in Serbia, each of them in its own way.
 On 23 June 2023, Triptih was rereleased by Gruvlend! and Virgin in form of an extended play.